spectrocloud/librarium/content/docs/04-clusters/3-cluster-management/05-backup-restore.md

 ## For an Amazon Web Services (AWS) Bucket as Backup Location

-* The Amazon Simple Storage Service (S3) Amazon S3 permissions listed in the next section need to be configured in the AWS account to provision Backup through Palette.
+* The Amazon Simple Storage Service (S3) permissions listed in the next section need to be configured in the AWS account to provision Backup through Palette.

 * Pre-created bucket at the AWS or MinIO object-store.